State Normal School at Valley City Historic District

 Over the years, Barnes County has continued to evolve and adapt to a changing world.
 Today, it remains an important agricultural region, known for its wide-open landscapes and friendly communities.
 The county's historical sites, museums, and festivals serve as a reminder of its rich heritage and the contributions made by its residents throughout the years.

-This timeline provides a concise overview of the key events in the history of Barnes County, North Dakota.
+This timeline provides a condensed summary of the historical journey of Barnes County, North Dakota.

 • 1870: Native American tribes settle in the area.